 - At a University of Florida facility: The faculty or staff member’s work schedule is generally fulfilled at an established work location of an official University of Florida facility, which may be in Gainesville or elsewhere.
 Incidental flexibility to work elsewhere can be extended from time to time under the university’s Flexibility in the Workplace Policy.
 When an employee is assigned to work at a UF facility, the established official work address is documented for each employee via the myUFL system.

-- At an alternate work location: The faculty or staff member’s work schedule is fulfilled at a location other than a UF facility, most typically at the employee’s personal residence.
+- At a remote work location: The faculty or staff member’s work schedule is fulfilled at a location other than a UF facility, most typically at the employee’s personal residence.
 Eligibility is contingent upon the employee’s current position description and classification or assigned job duties.
 Working at an approved remote location cannot be permitted if the employee cannot perform all essential functions of their assigned duties, including their contact with customers, coworkers, or students, as determined by the employee’s immediate supervisor.
-Final approval by the appropriate Director/Department Chair and Dean or Vice President is required for an alternate work location.
+Final approval by the appropriate Director/Department Chair and Dean or Vice President is required for a remote work location.
 This is documented via the Remote Work Location approval form and also reflected in the myUFL system.
 These agreements require UFHR approval.